-The ARO Building is a Midtown West luxury apartment building that contracted us to design, provide code compliance, create and install ADA compliant interior signage.
+The ARO Building is a Midtown West luxury apartment building that contracted us to design, provide code compliance, create and install ADA compliant interior signs.
 The building is located where the Roseland Ballroom had previously existed.
 We met with ownership, the architect Cetra Ruddy, and the builder to create mock-ups and provide samples to bring their vision to life.
 We brainstormed about materials, finishes, carpeting, wallpaper and provided a signage design to complement their general design intent.

-A common hurdle to overcome is maintaining the code compliance of the signage while matching the aesthetic of the interior design.
+A common hurdle to overcome is maintaining the code compliance of the building interior signage while matching the aesthetic of the interior design.
 In addition to consulting and designing, we ultimately built and installed all the signs within the building as well.
 We are still in partnership with ARO on an as-needed basis for interior and exterior signage.

-Certain businesses may perceive ADA-compliance as an inconvenience, but this type of signage not only helps your business avoid fines and potential lawsuits, but ensures all visitors have directional access to the facility.
+Certain businesses may perceive ADA-compliance guidelines as an inconvenience, but this type of interior signage not only helps your business avoid fines and potential lawsuits, but ensures all visitors have directional access to the facility.
 This is especially important during emergencies when the building might need to be evacuated.

 What is ADA-compliant interior signage?